Thomas A. Rymer: Career

 Rymer served in the U.S. Navy during World War II.
-He enlisted as a ensign and became a lieutenant (junior grade).
+He enlisted as an ensign and became a lieutenant (junior grade).
 After the military, he worked in engineering and construction positions, including as an engineer for Washington Suburban Sanitary Commission and designing and building houses in Montgomery County.
 Rymer worked in government positions in the Army, Navy, and the U.S. Secretary of Defense's office.
 In 1964, he became the director of the Air Force Military Construction Program.

 Rymer began practicing law in Prince Frederick in 1964.
 Rymer was elected as the state's attorney for Calvert County in 1966 and served in that role until 1970.
 He also served as an attorney for North Beach and the Calvert County Board of Education.

 Rymer was a member of the Maryland House of Delegates from 1971 to 1988, representing Calvert County from 1971 to 1974, District 30A from 1975 to 1982 and District 29A from 1983 to 1988.
 He also served as the majority whip from 1978 to 1986.
 He was a Democrat.

 In 1987, Rymer was appointed by Governor William Donald Schaefer as judge of the Calvert County Circuit Court.
 He served until his mandatory retirement date in 1995.
 He continued sitting on circuit and district courts in Calvert, Charles, St. Mary's and Prince George's County after his retirement.
 He also served in a three judge panel for the Federal Land Commission in Baltimore.